-Pre pared By: The Profession nal Staff of the Co ommittee on Enviro nment and Natural Resources
+Pre pared By: The Profession al Staff of the C ommittee on Enviro nment and Na tural Resources

-BILL: SB 826
+BILL: CS/SB 826

-INTRODUCER: Senator Mayfield
+INTRODUCER: Environment and Natural Resources Committee and Senator Mayfield

 SUBJECT: Marina Evacuations

-DATE: January 31 , 2020 REVISED:
+DATE: February 3, 2020 REVISED:

-ANALYST STAF F DIRECTOR REFERENCE ACTION
+ANALYST STAFF DIRECTOR REFERENCE ACTION

-l.
-Anderson Roger S EN Pre-meeting
+.
+Anderson Rogers EN Fav/CS

-2. IS
+IS

-3. RC
+RC

-SB 826 prohibits, upon the issuance of a hurricane watch or warning that affects the waters of marinas located in a deepwater seaport, vessels under 500 gross tons from remaining in the waters of such marinas that have been deemed not suitable for refuge during a hurricane.
+CS/SB 826 prohibits, upon the issuance of a hurricane watch that affects the waters of marinas located in a deepwater seaport, vessels under 500 gross tons from remaining in the waters of such marinas that have been deemed not suitable for refuge during a hurricane.
+The bill requires that vessel owners promptly remove their vessels from the waterways upon issuance of an evacuation order by the deepwater seaport.